 Sports or Wellness Nutrition

-In a sports nutrition or wellness program, RD's educate clients about the connection between food, fitness and health.
-The RD counsels and assesses the nutritional needs of competitive and recreational athletes and teams.
+In a sports nutrition or wellness program, RDN's educate clients about the connection between food, fitness and health.
+The RDN counsels and assesses the nutritional needs of competitive and recreational athletes and teams.

 Jobs For Those Without RD Certification

-Although most of the nutritional health market requires the RD credential, there are opportunities for a student who has their B.S., but did not complete the RD requirements.
+Although most of the nutritional health market requires the RDN credential, there are opportunities for a student who has their B.S., but did not complete the RDN requirements.

 These positions include: